 You can adjust your monthly spending limits in your KBC branch, or in real time in KBC Mobile and KBC Touch.
 The maximum limit is the standard amount permitted for your chosen credit card.

 Suppose you've opted for a KBC Gold Credit Card.
 The permitted limit for this card is 5 000 euros, which is also the maximum amount you can use during the month.
 If you notice that you never really use more than 2 000 euros, you can lower your limit.
 However if you've booked, say, a city trip to New York and the departure date is getting closer, you can simply raise your limit again.

-Detailed information on this product can be found in the product fact sheet, the comparison sheet and the Insurance Product Information Document:
+Detailed information on this product can be found in the product fact sheet and the comparison sheet:

 Attention, borrowing money also costs money.